ugneokmanaite/api_json/README.md

     print(car['name']) # get the value stored name print(car['engine']) # get the value stored in second value pair

-# we have decoded our file new_json.json that we created earlier
+# we have DECODED(reading) file new_json.json that we created earlier
 # we have used following methods: dumps(), dump(), and load ()
 ```

+* dealing with secret data- data that is encoded in data that is in format that's' not readable